Guseyn/my-ideas/README.md

 ## open source

-Library that can predict by name of your object what it does and you don't have to write a big compoistion of async objects.
+1.Library that can predict by name of your object what it does and you don't have to write a big compoistion of async objects.

 Let's say we have this